ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 ### General Resources (gres)

 **General resources allows for fine-grain hardware specifications**.
-On Alpine the `gres` directive is _**required**_ to use GPU accelerators on GPU nodes.
+On Alpine, the `gres` directive is _**required**_ to use GPU accelerators on GPU nodes.
 The general form for specifying `gres` is as follows: `--gres=gpu:<GRES type>:N`.
-In this general form `<GRES type>` specifies the type of GPU you want to run on within a given partition and `N` is the number of GPUs you want to request.
-In the table below we specify the available GRES types for each partition and common constraints associated with them.
+In this general form, `<GRES type>` specifies the type of GPU you want to run on within a given partition, and `N` is the number of GPUs you want to request.
+In the table below, we specify the available GRES types for each partition and common constraints associated with them.
 ````{note}
 Alpine GPU resources and configurations can be viewed as follows on a login node (with the `slurm/alpine` module loaded):